 Lastly, decide on a storage strategy for the papers you intend to keep.
 How you do this depends on what type of paperwork you have.

 For example, some people have extensive medical files and need to keep their records easily accessible to take them to and from appointments.
 For them, it would be a good idea to create a medical binder to keep track of everything.

 Most people have some important financial records that they would like to keep.
-These people might want to look into a filing cabinet with labeled folders to store all of their essential financial paperwork, including things like wills, tax returns, and marriage or birth certificates.
+If you are one of them, you might want to look into a filing cabinet with labeled file folders to store all of your essential financial paperwork, including things like wills, tax returns, and marriage or birth certificates.